-In line with UNIDROIT practice, the Space Working Group took the view at the Seal Beach Meetings that the entry into force of the Cape Town Convention in relation to space assets should be accomplished with the minimum number of ratifications/accessions possible.
-The Aircraft Protocol will enter into force following deposit of the eighth instrument of ratification/accession.
+In line with UNIDROIT practice, the Space Working Group at its fifth session, taking the view that the entry into force of the Convention as applied to space assets should be accomplished with the minimum number of ratifications/accessions possible, suggested that the appropriate number would be five.

 - 2. Any such declaration shall state expressly the territorial units to which this Protocol applies. - 3.
 If a Contracting State has not made any declaration under paragraph 1, this Protocol shall apply to all territorial units of that State. - 4.
-Where a Contracting State extends this Protocol to one or more of its territorial units, declarations permitted under this Protocol may be made in respect of each such territorial unit, and the declarations made in respect of one territorial unit may be different from those made in respect of another territorial unit. - 5.
-If by virtue of a declaration under paragraph 1, this Protocol extends to one or more territorial units of a Contracting State: - (a) the debtor is considered to be situated in a Contracting State only if it is incorporated or formed under a law in force in a territorial unit to which the Convention and this Protocol apply or if it has its registered office or statutory seat, centre of administration, place of business or habitual residence in a territorial unit to which the Convention and this Protocol apply; - (b) any reference to the location of the space asset in a Contracting State refers to the location of the space asset in a territorial unit to which the Convention and this Protocol apply; and - (c) any reference to the administrative authorities in that Contracting State shall be construed as referring to the administrative authorities having jurisdiction in a territorial unit to which the Convention and this Protocol apply and any reference to the national registry or to the registry authority in that Contracting State shall be construed as referring to the space assets registry in force or to the registry authority having jurisdiction in the territorial unit or units to which the Convention and this Protocol apply.
+Where a Contracting State extends this Protocol to one or more of its territorial units, declarations permitted under this Protocol may be made in respect of each such territorial unit, and the declarations made in respect of one territorial unit may be different from those made in respect of another territorial unit. - 5.- If by virtue of a declaration under paragraph 1, this Protocol extends to one or more territorial units of a Contracting State: - (a) the debtor is considered to be situated in a Contracting State only if it is incorporated or formed under a law in force in a territorial unit to which the Convention and this Protocol apply or if it has its registered office or statutory seat, centre of administration, place of business or habitual residence in a territorial unit to which the Convention and this Protocol apply; - (b) any reference to the location of the space asset in a Contracting State refers to the location of the space asset in a territorial unit to which the Convention and this Protocol apply; and - (c) any reference to the administrative authorities in that Contracting State shall be construed as referring to the administrative authorities having jurisdiction in a territorial unit to which the Convention and this Protocol apply.

-Article XXVI - Declarations relating to certain provisions 18
+Article XXVI - Declarations relating to certain provisions

-- 1. A Contracting State may, at the time of ratification, acceptance, approval of, or accession to this Protocol, declare that it will apply any one or more of Articles VIII, XII and XIII of this Protocol. - 2.
-A Contracting State may, at the time of ratification, acceptance, approval of, or accession to this Protocol, declare that it will apply Article IX of this Protocol wholly or in part. - 3.
-A Contracting State may, at the time of ratification, acceptance, approval of, or accession to this Protocol, declare that it will apply Article X of this Protocol wholly or in part.
+- 1. A Contracting State may, at the time of ratification, acceptance, approval of, or accession to this Protocol, declare: - (a) that it will not apply Article VIII; - (b) that it will apply any one or both of Articles XII and XVI. - 2.
+A Contracting State may, at the time of ratification, acceptance, approval of, or accession to this Protocol, declare that it will apply Article IX [wholly or in part]. - 3.
+A Contracting State may, at the time of ratification, acceptance, approval of, or accession to this Protocol, declare that it will apply Article X [wholly or in part].
 If it so declares with respect to Article X(2), it shall specify the time-period required thereby.